kruvelab/MS2Quant/README.md

 As for now, MS2Quant can predict ionization efficiencies in positive electrospray ionization mode for [M+H]+ and [M]+ ions, and the negative mode model is currently being developed.
-MS2Quant package has been tested with R version 4.1.1 and with SIRIUS versions 4.9.15 to 5.6.2.
+MS2Quant package has been tested with R version 4.1.1 and 4.2.2, as well as with SIRIUS versions 4.9.15 to 5.6.2.

+For more information about development and validation of MS2Quant, please see the [paper](https://doi.org/10.1021/acs.analchem.3c01744).

 ## 1. Using MS2Quant to quantify unknown substances